pragjha/SnakeGamePython/README.md

 3. main Class- Controls the overall game flow, including initialization, score tracking, and collision detection.

+4. Scoreboard Class-Keeps track of your score.
+Everytime the snake eats food, your score increases by one.

 Feel free to replace `snake_game.py` with your actual filename and modify any sections to fit your actual project structure and specific instructions.